 Matched keywords – The keyword the article is a match with.

-Tags – The tags you or others in your team have added to the content.
+Tags – The tags you or others in your team have added to the content (Tools only).

-Full text – The full text of media releases, newsletters, advisories, commentary, reports, results and speeches is included at the end of the report.
+Full text (TV/Radio digests, PR) – The full text of TV/Radio digests and media releases is included at the end of the report.
 Use the handy ‘Jump to full text’ link to get to it and then use the ‘Jump to summary’ link to get back up to your place in the report.

 Don’t send duplicates / Hide duplicates – Duplicate articles will be grouped together and you won’t be sent additional duplicates in later reports.